Tour the National Inventors Hall of Fame Museum Exhibits

 Champions of Innovation

 Meet the team of inventors behind the revolutionary Jogbra®: the world’s first sports bra.
-2022 Inductees Lisa Lindahl, Hinda Miller and Polly Smith removed a barrier to women’s participation in athletics, advanced women’s health and launched a global industry.
-This exhibit explores their lasting impact and tells the story of the Champion brand, giving women the confidence and support to play by their own rules.
+Inductees Lisa Lindahl, Hinda Miller and Polly Smith removed a barrier to women’s participation in athletics, advanced women’s health and launched a global industry.
+This exhibit, sponsored by Champion, explores their lasting impact and tells the story of the Champion brand, giving women the confidence and support to reach their goals.

 Connectivity Changes Everything

 Trace the evolution of wireless technology from the breakthroughs that power your smartphone to the everything-connected world of 5G at this exhibit sponsored by Qualcomm.
-You’ll see how NIHF Inductees, including Qualcomm co-founders Irwin Jacobs and Andrew Viterbi and actress-inventor Hedy Lamarr, contributed to a more connected world.
+You’ll see how National Inventors Hall of Fame Inductees, including Qualcomm co-founders Irwin Jacobs and Andrew Viterbi and actress-inventor Hedy Lamarr, contributed to a more connected world.

 50 Years of Automotive Design and Technology

 Climb inside a car that merges Ford Mustang models from 1965 and 2015 to see and feel the evolution of automotive design and technology.
-Sponsored by Ford Motor Co., this one-of-a-kind, interactive exhibit showcases 50 years of iconic innovation.
+This one-of-a-kind, interactive exhibit showcases 50 years of iconic innovation.

 The Power of Trademarks